Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms

 At the quantum level, the infinities arising from loop integrals require regularization and renormalization, which make the situation more involved.
 As remarked above, a classical field theory corresponds to a family of quantum field theories, which differ in terms that are at least first order in $\hbar$.
-We shall denote any such terms as \emph{counterterms}, irrespective of their roles in the quantization of the field theory.
+We will denote any such terms as \emph{counterterms}, irrespective of their roles in the quantization of the field theory.
 Clearly, some choices of counterterms will lead to the same S-matrix, while other choices will yield discrepancies proportional to positive powers of $\hbar$.

 Generally, counterterms can restore or break unitarity (often due to a broken gauge symmetry) as well as desirable symmetries such as global symmetry or supersymmetry.
 If unitarity is broken, we usually regard the theory and the resulting S-matrix as pathological.
 We note that as usual in the context of CK duality and the double copy, we will merely be interested in the integrands of loop diagrams.
 Up to renormalizability and consistency of our field theory, we can therefore safely ignore all questions about regularization and renormalization.
 As we will explain in \cref{ssec:absence_unitarity}, ignoring the counterterms is harmless for most purposes.